Bluewave2/enhancerforyoutubescripts/README.md

-# enhancerforyoutubescripts
+# Enhancerforyoutubescripts
+Scripts for
-Scripts for enhancer for Youtube
+Enhancer for Youtube

 ## Center youtube controls under player in theather mode (instead of left align)